skyra-project/editable-commands/README.md

 ## Features

 -   @skyra/editable-commands is a framework agnostic implementation of editable commands for discord.js v13.
--   Supports CommonJS and ES Module.
+-   Supports CommonJS and ES Modules.

 ## Installation and Usage